Send custom signable documents to candidates and collect their e-signature on offer letters, NDAs and other agreements.

-Workable offer letters are set up through the use of Templates.
+Workable e-signature documents are set up through the use of templates.
 With our HelloSign integration, get candidate e-signatures and offer details streamlined and stored on candidates' profiles.

 In both cases a template will consist of:

-- an offer document; a custom file created by you, which has ‘fill-in-blank’ fields or “variables”
+- an e-signature document; a custom file created by you, which has fill-in-blank fields or “variables”

-- an offer email; a customizable email message that will be used when sending the offer document to a candidate
+- an email; a customizable email message that will be used when sending the document to a candidate

 - with an Advanced Annual plan and with the offer type, an optional approval workflow to get offer approval from internal stakeholders

-Think of each offer template as an archetype for the hiring your organization does.
-Instead of adding a new offer template for every single job, create documents that can be used for certain types or levels of job.
+Think of each template as an archetype for the hiring your organization does.
+Instead of adding a new template for every single job, create documents that can be used for certain types or levels of job.

 Adding and managing e-signature templates

-Set up different offer letter templates to ensure that prospective hires get the right offer.
+Set up different templates to ensure that prospective hires get the right offer.
 For example, a 'Sales department' offer letter might use a template that mentions commission and bonus rates.
 Or, a template for interns might include different compensation style and benefits than the one for full-time employees.

 To start, click your user icon in the upper right of Workable and navigate to Settings and then Templates.
 Scroll down to the Offer Templates section.
 Click Add a new template to set up your own customized template(s).

 Your account comes with a default offer template to get started.
 Any template that gets added to the account can be edited, cloned or deleted.

-Note: Users of the Advanced Annual plan can also organize their offer templates by department and/or location and set approval workflows where the candidate will only be contacted after all approval groups have reviewed and confirmed the offer details.
+Note: Users of the Advanced Annual plan can also organize their templates by department and/or location and set approval workflows where the candidate will only be contacted after all approval groups have reviewed and confirmed the offer details.

 Creating an e-signature document

-An offer document is a .docx file that you’ll upload to Workable.
-An offer document must always be included in an offer letter and is what the candidate actually signs to accept your job offer.
+An e-signature document is a .docx file that you’ll upload to Workable.
+This document is what the candidate will actually sign.

 This file should be written by the recruitment/HR team or key stakeholders for jobs.